 Although our tale is very simple compared with the complexities of modern economies, it does highlight some basic points that will help address the questions posed at the outset.
 Introducing more real-world factors, such as a private banking sector, would greatly complicate the details of the story but not change the basic issues presently under consideration.
 Returning to the questions:

 Question 1.
 Where does a national currency come from?

 Answer.
-In a society with a currency-issuing government, the currency originates from governmental decisions to spend or lend.
-Whenever Buckwell Island’s government follows through with its decision to spend or lend, bucks are created.
+In a society with a currency-issuing government, the currency originates from governmental decisions to spend.
+Whenever Buckwell Island’s government follows through with its decision to spend, bucks are created.
 As has been discussed, the bucks so created are a financial liability of government – a form of liability that the government can issue without limit – and a financial asset of non-government.

 Question 2.
 How does a currency system basically work?

 Answer.
 The currency originally comes from government.
 When the Buckwell Islanders sell goods or services (including labor services) to government, they receive bucks in exchange as income.
 When businesses borrow from the public bank to invest in production or hire workers, these expenditures likewise go to somebody as income.
 In this way, bucks enter the economy and can be used for various purposes within the economy.
 Some of the bucks received as income will be used by households and businesses to pay taxes.
 Some will be saved in accounts at the public bank or in hard currency.
 Some will be used to buy goods and services from foreigners.
 And some will be used to buy goods and services from others in the island community, creating additional income in the process.
 In this way, bucks circulate from one household or business to another until at some point they are eliminated through taxation.

 Question 3.
 Why might people agree to accept a national currency in the first place?